sircharlo/meeting-media-manager/README.md

 ## Additional steps for macOS users to open the app without errors

-If M³ won’t open and shows a message like _“The app is damaged and can't be opened”_ or _“The app is damaged and can't be opened.
-You should move it to the Trash”_ try these commands in Terminal (adjust the path as needed):
+If M³ won't open and displays an error like _“The app is damaged and can't be opened”_ or _“The app is damaged and can't be opened.
+You should move it to the Trash”_, follow these steps in Terminal (adjust the path as needed):

 ```bash
 codesign --force --deep --sign - "/Applications/Meeting Media Manager.app"
 sudo xattr -r -d com.apple.quarantine "/Applications/Meeting Media Manager.app"
 ```

-If issues persist, go to **System Settings → Privacy & Security**, find M³, and select **Open Anyway**.
+If issues persist, go to **System Settings → Privacy & Security**, locate M³, and click **Open Anyway**.

 For more details, please refer to our [documentation website](https://sircharlo.github.io/meeting-media-manager/using-at-a-kingdom-hall#additional-steps-for-macos-users).